Virtual tours are a new form of marketing that allows customers to experience services or products by a retailer in a virtual environment.

 Customers who go through a virtual tour are twice as likely to make a reservation.
 Additionally, stats about Google reveal that businesses with Google virtual tours have a 16% higher chance of appearing in Google Search or Google Maps.

-7. Matterport, a virtual tour company, shows that 90% of its clients succeed in having a strong brand presence in the marketplace.
+7. Matterport, a virtual tour company, reveals that 90% of its clients have a strong brand presence in the marketplace.